Fibula Fractures Types, Symptoms & Treatment

 Computerized tomography (CT), bone scans, and other tests may be ordered to make a more precise diagnosis and judge the severity of the fibula fracture.

-Treatment for a fibula fracture can differ and depends greatly on how severe the break is.
+Fibula fracture treatment can differ and depends greatly on how severe the break is.
 A fracture is classified as closed or open.

 Open fracture (compound fracture)